blackchip-org/zc/doc/ops/time.md

 | `'Jan 2 2006 10:00am`        | `Jan 2 2006 10:00am`
 | `'Dec 31 2005 5:30pm' sub`   | `40h30m`

 ## time

-Formats a time with the default layout
+Formats a date/time with the common time layout.
+Date information, if any, is discarded.

-    ( t:DateTime -- time:Time )
+    ( DateTime -- Time )

 Example: